Color trends are getting wacky.

 Salience is a quality that makes an object stand out against its surroundings.
 Like a loud phone ringing in a quiet room, or the flash of some (terrifying) creature’s eyes on a dark evening, salient objects or events immediately grab our attention.

 We can learn to control salience in our infographics to help our viewers pay attention to the most important elements of a composition.
-By playing with attributes like color, shape, size, position, and orientation we can create contrast that our brain is hardwired to pay attention to.
+By playing with attributes like color, shape, size, position, and orientation we can create the contrast that our brain is hardwired to pay attention to.

 Let’s do a little test.